IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 EFOR is used to reduce the maximum and minimum power of the unit.
 For hydropower plants, it can be used to reduce their maximum power by the water head effect.
 It does not reduce the maximum charge.

 Those generators or ESS with fixed cost >0  are considered candidates and can be installed.
+The fixed cost is the product of the overnight investment cost (FixedInvestmentCost) and the fixed charge rate (FixedChargeRate).

 Maximum, minimum, and initial storage values are considered proportional to the invested capacity for the candidate ESS units if StorageInvestment is activated.
 This can be used for battery investment decisions where the investment can be continuous (StorageInvestment=Yes).
 For a particular hydro storage investment the dam investment is linked to this particular hydro and can't be made proportional (StorageInvestment=No).